pogakulamadan/madan.github.io/README.md

 - **SSC in SR Digi School**
   - March 2019

-## 👨‍💻 About Me
+## 👨‍💻 Summary

 I am a Passionate Software Developer skilled in Full-Stack Java Development, Python, and SQL.
-Proficient in AWS and experienced with tools like NLTK, Docker and Figma.Eager to solve complex challenges and continuously learn new technologies to deliver impactful business results.
+Proficient in AWS and experienced with tools like NLTK, Docker and Figma.
+Eager to solve complex challenges and continuously learn new technologies to deliver impactful business results.

 ## 🛠️ Skills